Associate Professor of Anthropology

 Office Location: 132 Howard Hall

-I am an Associate Professor of Anthropology at Drake, where I teach classes on cultural anthropology, medical anthropology, anthropology of religion, and global political violence (among other courses).
+I am an Associate Professor of Anthropology at Drake where I teach classes on cultural anthropology, medical anthropology, anthropology of religion, ritual and myth, and global political violence.

 My PhD in anthropology is from the School of Oriental and African Studies (SOAS) in London, with a dissertation on traditional healers in Mozambique.
 After obtaining my PhD, I moved to South Africa, where I served as a Mellon postdoctoral fellow at the Department of Anthropology at the University of Witwatersrand in Johannesburg.

-With areas of focus in Eastern and Southern Africa and the Western Indian Ocean, my research interests are in African healing, spirit possession, anthropology of Islam, political anthropology, anthropological theory, and ethnographic writing.
-I have conducted extensive fieldwork in the city of Nampula, the third largest city in Mozambique.
-Based on this research I have published on spirit possession, Islam, matriliny, traditional medicine and children.
+With areas of focus in Eastern and Southern Africa and the Western Indian Ocean, my research interests are in healing, spirit possession, Islam, gender, violence and memory.
+I have conducted extensive fieldwork in the city of Nampula in northern Mozambique.
+Based on this research, I have published on spirit possession, Islam and matriliny, children afflictions, religious change and gender.